enjiawu/MAD24_P02_Team1/README.md

 ##### Tasks (Favorite List):
 - Successfully designed favorite list UI with category image, category name and adding or removing category- [x]
 - Successfully implement Data Model for favorite category and favorite recipes - [x]
-- Successfully implement favorite functionality, able to make recipes as favorite or unfavorite and store them in database - [x]
+- Successfully implement favorite functionality, able to favorite or unfavorite recipes into different categories and store them in the database - [x]
+- Successfully use DOA (Data Access Object) to store and retrieve favorite recipes data - [x]
 ---
 ### Stage 2
 #### Image Classification utilising TFLite model and Voice Recognition, recommend recipes based on input- Jin Rong - [ ]